-\begin{proof} It suffices to realize the required smoothings, since the negative results follow from nonexistence of a map $F'\to F$ with nonzero degree when $g'<g$ and $F,F'$ are both orientable or both nonorientable.
-(Note that in the nonorientable case, $\widetilde X$ is a bundle over a surface of genus $g-1$).
-We start by building a model family of Stein surfaces homeomorphic to $\R^2$-bundles.
-The cotangent bundle $T^*F$ of $F$ is oriented and has Euler number $e(T^*F)=-\chi(F)$.
+\begin{proof} It suffices to realize the required smoothings, with the negative results following since a map from an orientable surface to one with larger genus must have degree 0.
+We start by building a model family of Stein surfaces homeomorphic to $\R^2$--bundles.
+The cotangent bundle $T^*F$ of $F$ has oriented total space and Euler number $e(T^*F)=-\chi(F)$.
 We can construct $T^*F$ as a Stein surface by complexifying the real-analytic manifold $F$, or by explicitly drawing a link diagram as in \cite{Ann}.
-Let $V_k$ be the Stein surface obtained by performing $k$ positive self-plumbings in the 2-handle of $T^*F$.
+Let $V_k$ be the Stein surface obtained by performing $k$ positive self-plumbings in the 2--handle of $T^*F$.
 The generator of ${\rm H}_2(V_k)$ (with $\Z_2$ coefficients if $F$ is nonorientable) is represented by a smoothly embedded surface $F_k$ diffeomorphic to $F\# kT^2$, obtained by smoothing the double points of the immersed copy of $F$.
 Then $F_k\cdot F_k=e(T^*F)+2k$, since a local model of each double point exhibits two intersections between a pair of copies of $F_k$.
 (This is basically the framing correction for the newly created kinky handle.)
 Let $U_{g,n,k}^\pm$ (where $n=e(T^*F)+2k$ and $+$ denotes the case of orientable $F$) be the Stein surface obtained from $V_k$ by adding $k$ Casson handles, with a single double point (positive) at each stage, to convert the kinky handle of $V_k$ into a Casson handle.
-This is homeomorphic to the $\R^2$-bundle over $F$ with Euler number $n$, and is defined for all $g,k\ge 0$ (except $g=0$ for $-$) and $n-2k=e(T^*F)=2g-2$ (for $+$) or $g-2$ (for $-$).
+This is homeomorphic to the $\R^2$--bundle over $F$ with Euler number $n$, and is defined for all $g,k\ge 0$ (except $g=0$ for $-$) and $n-2k=e(T^*F)=2g-2$ (for $+$) or $g-2$ (for $-$).
 We can then extend the notation to include Stein surfaces with all smaller values of the Euler number $n$ by removing the Casson handle and reattaching it with left twists added to the framing.
 When $F$ is orientable and $n$ is maximal, the adjunction inequality shows that $F_k\subset U_{g,n,k}^+$ has minimal genus in its homology class, and $c_1=0$.
 For smaller $n$, we control the signs of the rotation number corrections so that $F_k\cdot F_k+|\langle c_1,F_k\rangle|$ is independent of $n$, and $F_k\subset U_{g,n,k}^+$ still has minimal genus.
 In the nonorientable case, the orientable double covering of $F$ determines a double covering of $U_{g,n,k}^-$ by $U_{g-1,2n,2k}^+$, since the two lifts of the Casson handle can be combined into a single Casson handle with $2k$ positive double points at the first stage.
 The smooth surface $F_k$ in $U_{g,n,k}^-$ lifts to the corresponding orientable surface with minimal genus.